Darkle/Roffline/README.md

 #### Things could possibly add later:

-- Compress downloaded images with mozjpeg, optipng et.al.
+- Compress downloaded images and videowith mozjpeg, optipng et.al.
   - https://web.dev/introducing-libsquoosh/
-  - Or convert downloaded images and gifs to avif
+  - Convert downloaded images and gifs to avif
   - Or prehaps use https://imgproxy.net/
 - Convert downloaded videos to AV-1
 - HTTPS via https://caddyserver.com/ - caddy is supposed to be very easy to set up
 - Add exif metadata to images and videos that adds the original reddit url this media came from so you can always find the source
   - (yt-dlp has some metadata writing capabilities built in)
 - Image deduping with https://github.com/idealo/imagededup and/or hashing
-- Use image classification for alt info for images/videos
+- Use image classification for alt info for images/videos to help blind users
   - Serverside:
   - Clientside:
     - https://medium.com/agara-labs/image-classification-with-the-client-side-neural-network-using-tensorflow-js-8f94d3dc7c5c